Tuning long-range interactions in Sr Rydberg atoms: the effect of series perturbations: Van der Waals interactions

-In Ref.~\cite{Millen11} the parameters of this model potential was obtained by fitting its eigenspectrum to experimental data~\cite{Esherick77,BeiLucTim82} to minimize the differences between numerical and experimental energies for various terms such as ${^1}S_0$, ${^1}P_1$, ${^1}D_2$.
-Such fit is not adequate for our goals, as we need accurate energy denominators entering the second order dipole-dipole expression.
-Rather than fitting the energies from the model potential to experimental energies, we need to fit the energy denominators from the model potential to the experimental energy denominators.
+In Ref.~\cite{Millen11} the parameters (\ttcl{$A$, $B$, $C$}) of this model potential were obtained by fitting its eigenspectrum to experimental data \ttcl{\mbox{\cite{Esherick77, BeiLucTim82}} } to minimize the differences between numerical and experimental energies for various terms such as ${^1}S_0$, ${^1}P_1$, ${^1}D_2$.
+Because we need accurate energy denominators in \eqref{eq:c6-ss} and \eqref{eq:pp_red_sum}, we fit the energy denominators from the model potential to the experimental energy denominators, rather than fitting the energies from the model potential to experimental energies.
 The potential quoted in Ref.~\cite{Millen11} yields differences between the numerical and experimental energies that are comparable to the experimental energy denominators.
-Therefore we have modified some of the parameters in~\cite{Millen11} to match the experimental energy denominators at high-$n$ ($n\gtrsim 30$) and the new set of parameters are listed in Table~\ref{table:eff_potential}.
+Therefore we have modified some of the parameters in~\cite{Millen11} to match the experimental energy denominators at high-$n$ ($n\gtrsim 30$); the revised set of parameters is listed in Table~\ref{table:eff_potential}.
 The parameters marked with asterisks are those that are modified from the ones tabulated in Ref.~\cite{Millen11}.

-The eigenenergy spectrum of the model potential~\eqref{eq:modelPot} is smooth and it cannot reproduce the perturbed energy levels.
-To take the perturbed nature of the Ry series into account, we also evaluate the $C_{\rm 6}$ coefficients using experimental energies in the denominator of Eq.~\eqref{eq:c6-ss} and~\eqref{eq:c6-pp}.
-This gives us an {\it upper limit} for the fluctuations in $C_6$ as we do not perform CI to determine our target and intermediate states.
-In the next section, we proceed to numerical evaluation of the vdW coefficients.